 Virginia is a "contributory negligence" jurisdiction.
-Therefore, in theory a lack of reasonable care on the part of the plaintiff, however slight, even one percent, is a complete bar to recovery if such negligence contributes to the plaintiff's injury.
+Therefore, a lack of reasonable care on the part of the plaintiff, however slight, even one percent, is a complete bar to recovery if such negligence contributes to the plaintiff's injury.
 In other words, a negligent plaintiff may recover only if his negligence was a remote rather than a proximate cause of the accident.
 See Williams v.
 Harrison, 255 Va.
 272 (1998).
 The evidence must show that the plaintiff's conduct did not conform to the standard of what a reasonable person of like age, intelligence, and experience would do under the circumstances for his own safety and protection.
 The burden is on the defendant to prove plaintiff's contributory negligence by a preponderance of evidence standard.
 However, in reality, a jury will not likely find a contributory negligence bar unless the plaintiff's negligence is substantial.

-It should be noted there is an exception which exists to the complete bar created by a finding of contributory negligence on the part of the plaintiff.
+However, an exception exists to the complete bar created by a finding of contributory negligence on the part of the plaintiff.
 If the plaintiff pleads and proves the defendant's actions were reckless, or willful and wanton, the plaintiff will be able to overcome any possible contributory negligence on the plaintiff's part.
 This can arise, for example, if a defendant were contemplating admitting liability but raising contributory negligence.
 The plaintiff could still get all "bad facts" before the jury on the issue of willful and wanton conduct.
-Additionally, contributory negligence is also not a defense to an intentional tort.
+Contributory negligence is also not a defense to an intentional tort.